 Let’s start with this simple question first.
-I’d never heard of the company before the summer.
+I’d never heard of the company before the summer of 2016.
 I needed to switch from the web host provider that I was with due to speed and website uptime issues and put a message out to writers and website owners that I trusted.
-SiteGround was suggested far more times than any other web host.
+WordPress was suggested far more times than any other web host.
+If you are looking for option to get your website started, check these wordpress web hosting packages.

 Based in Bulgaria, the company actually formed in 2004.
 They’re an independent web hosting company, serving people around the world.
 I’m in Canada, a business owner I know is in the UK, and I regularly read of people in the US and parts of Europe and South America choosing the company.